Committees

 Key responsibilities

-- Lead the process for Board appointments and make recommendations to the Board regarding candidates for appointment or re-appointment as directors;
+- Lead the process for Board appointments and make recommendations to the Board regarding candidates for appointment or re-appointment as Directors;

 - Monitor and make recommendations to the Board on Board governance and corporate governance issues, to enable the Board to operate effectively and efficiently;